tysonjens/Medical-Referrals-Classifier/README.md

 log odds of approval = -7.7 + 6.68 * ref_tohist + 4.8 * cpt1hist
 ```

-## Results
+## Summary of Results

-None of the models met the 98% precision level at the 40% auto approval rate.
+None of the models met the 98% precision level at the 40% auto approval rate requirements.

 Num | Model | ROC-AUC | Precision at 40% AA
 ---|----|-----|----